Introduction and Objective

 With the help of AWS data reading, we can forecast electricity load.
 In a power grid, as we move to the higher levels of load hierarchy, the aggregated load covers a larger geographic region.
 Therefore, the point readings of a single weather station may not sufficiently explain the load variations over a vast area.
 Typically, multiple weather stations are inside or around the service territory, which leaves the Load forecasters with the question of how to best utilize the weather data collected from different Stations.
 Although a forecasting model may use multiple temperature profiles simultaneously, most Load forecasting models in the literature use a single weather profile to predict the load.

-Hygrometer – Measures relative humidity using a percentage measure of water vapour in the air.
+Hygrometer – Measures relative humidity using a percentage measure of water vapor in the air.